james-yf/Uni/cs2521/Notes/COMPILATION.md

   }

 ```
-> There is much more output than shown above, since `stdio.h` needs to be handled, but for the sake of simplicity, the chosen snippet of output shows modifications to our code.
+> There are hundreds of lines more in output than shown above, since `stdio.h` is replaced with its function declarations, macros and constants, and type definitions.
+The chosen snippet highlights modifications to main().

 ## 2. Compilation: